-Tip: What exactly does co-ownership mean, how is it defined and what rights and obligations do it entail?
-This is the subject of our separate article.
+What exactly does co-ownership mean, how is it defined and what rights and obligations do it entail?
+We have addressed this in our separate article.

 Do you own a piece of land together with your siblings and are you thinking of settling your co-ownership?
 We will prepare a quick and efficient co-ownership settlement for you, so that it is as advantageous as possible for everyone involved, and especially for you.

-Tip: Did a co-owner of your property get into foreclosure and the foreclosing officer included your own belongings?
+A co-owner of your property went into foreclosure and the foreclosing officer included your own belongings in the foreclosure?
 How can you effectively defend yourself and get your belongings back?
 We provide a summary of the correct procedure, along with stories from practice.

 No one should be forced to own anything and the same principle applies to co-ownership.
 If you and the other co-owners are getting on with each other, you’re tired of managing the common property or maybe you just need money, you have a few options to deal with the situation.